 The Differences Between Betting on NCAA Basketball and the NBA

 - Sports bettors can’t simply take their NBA betting strategies to college basketball, part and parcel.
-They have to adjust for key variables between the amateurs and pros, like game-length, schedule, and home-court advantage.
+They have to know how to adjust for key variables between the amateurs and pros, like game-length, schedule, and home-court advantage.

 - NCAA basketball is lower scoring than the NBA, and home-court advantage counts for more, facts that must be kept in mind when wagering on game totals and road teams.